truenas/documentation/content/SCALE/Virtualization/Docker.md

 ![AppsCatalog](/images/SCALE/AppsCatalog.png "Apps Catalog")

-Fill in the *Application Name* and *Image Repository* for the docker contained you'd like to set up.
+Fill in the *Application Name* and *Image Repository* for the docker container you'd like to set up.
 This example shows installation of the [PiHole project[(https://hub.docker.com/r/pihole/pihole).

 ![Image And Policies](/images/SCALE/SCALEAppsPiHoleImageAndPolicies.png "Image And Policies")